-Sleep deprivation is the term used to describe the state caused by lack of adequate quantity and quality of sleep.
+Sleep deprivation is the term used to describe the state caused by a lack of adequate quantity and quality of sleep.
 It also includes involuntary or voluntary sleeplessness and disruption of the circadian rhythm.

-Lack of sleep is a common problem in the modern society that affects both young people and adults.
-Occasional sleep interruptions quickly disappear, but consistent lack of sleep leads to drowsiness throughout the day, a low perception of life, and obesity.
+Lack of sleep is a common problem in modern society that affects both young people and adults.
+Occasional sleep interruptions quickly disappear, but consistent lack of sleep leads to drowsiness throughout the day, low perception of life, and obesity.

 A sleep-oriented study conducted in Italy and the United Kingdom on 1.3 million people showed that people who were sleeping for less than six hours a night were 12 per cent more likely to have a premature death.

 Recent studies have pinpointed that sleep deprivation can affect social life in the following ways: